Marensfc/Learn-Lingo/README.md

 On this page, which is only available to authenticated users, you will see all the teachers you have added to your favorites.
-In everything else, the functionality is the same as on the page with teachers.
+In everything else, the functionality is the same as on the "Teachers page".
 ![Favorites page screenshot](./src/assets/favorites-page.jpg?w=1000)

 ## Tech-stack